One Of Meghan Markle’s Outfits Inspired The Look Of A Cross-Dressing Broadway Smash

-One of Meghan Markle’s signature outfits inspired a Broadway cross-dresser’s most iconic looks stated a new report from Playbill Magazine, who revealed that no one would have guessed that the red dress that has become synonymous with the play Tootsie would have been inspired from an outfit the Duchess of Sussex once wore.
+One of Meghan Markle’s signature outfits inspired a Broadway cross-dresser’s most iconic looks, stated a new report from Playbill Magazine.
+The outlet revealed that no one would have guessed that the red dress that has become synonymous with the play Tootsie would have been inspired by an outfit the Duchess of Sussex once wore.

 The magazine reported that William Ivey Long, the costume designer for the Tony-nominated play, revealed that he was inspired by a dress Markle wore the evening before her wedding.